arielmission-space/PAOS/docs/source/user/inputs/index.rst

 #.
 The :ref:`Configuration file`
     A .ini configuration file with structure similar to that of Zemax OpticStudio :math:`^{©}`;
 #.
 The :ref:`GUI editor`
-    A GUI to dynamically modify the configuration file and launch instant POP simulations
+    A GUI to dynamically modify the configuration file and launch instant POP simulations.

 This structure allows the user to write configuration files from scratch or edit existing ones in a dynamic way, and to launch automatized POP simulations that reflect the edits without requiring advanced programming skills.

 From a broad perspective, this input system has two advantages: